Podhale Rifles

-After the Polish defeat in the Polish September Campaign, the Podhale units were recreated in France as Polish Independent Highland Brigade, had seen some action at Narvik, and later fought in the Battle of France and retreated into Switzerland upon the French defeat.
+After the Polish defeat in the Polish September Campaign, the Podhale units were recreated in France as the Polish Independent Highland Brigade, fought at the Battle of Narvik, and later fought in the Battle of France and retreated into Switzerland upon the French defeat.
 Some units were also created in the underground as part of the partisan forces of the Armia Krajowa.
 The traditions of the Podhale Rifles are continued by the modern 21st Podhale Rifle Brigade.

 The traditional symbols of the Podhale Rifles include the edelweiss flower and the Mountain Cross, a swastika symbol (not related to NSDAP) popular in folk culture of the Polish mountainous regions.
 The units of Podhale Rifles, both historical and modern, are notable for their high morale and distinctive uniforms.
 Prior to World War II the mountain units were one of only two infantry units wearing non-standard uniforms based on Mountaineer folk garment rather than military uniforms.
 This tradition is continued in units such as the Representative Honor Guard Unit of the Polish Border Guard.